TianpeiLuke/nlp-pipeline/README.md

 When you encounter configuration or validation logic, it should be defined exactly once, in the most appropriate component.

 ### 2. Declarative Over Imperative

+*"Describe what you want, not how to get it"*

 Favor declarative specifications that describe *what* the pipeline should do rather than *how* to do it: